talum/one-page-v3/src/blog/2019-04-16-ecto-changesets.md

 within the changeset.
 Validations are explicitly applied in specific situations.
 Attributes are cast and filtered all as part of the same pipeline, instead of splitting the responsibility between a model and a controller.
-Thanks to Ecto.Changeset, we have a saner way of thinking about updates to our records.
+Thanks to `Ecto.Changeset`, we have a saner way of thinking about updates to our records.

 ## Cool, and what else can changesets do?